Sendoya/Sendoya/README.md

 - 📫 How to reach me: nicolassenper@hotmail.com
 - ⚡ Fun fact: I like sport🏃

+## Connect with me

+- You can find me on various social media platforms.
+Let's connect and share our knowledge!

 <!--
 - 🔭 I’m currently working on ...